exrok/game_of_life/README.md

 ## Benchmarks
 All benchmarks are run with a single thread.
-For context, a more typical implementation claiming to be fast can be found [here](https://github.com/bbli/fast_game_of_life/tree/8bcbaf6b737d3862ac6abe35e534f1007ef9827f) and, even with multi-threading, takes over 1000ms/iteration on the 10000x10000 grid.

 | Cpu       |  1000x1000 Grid  | 10000x10000 Grid |
 | --------  | ------------------- | --------------------- |